twiddlingbits/twr-wasm/readme.md

    - call any blocking C function (meaning it takes "a long time") to return
    - use blocking input from a div or canvas ( eg. with twr_gets() )
    - use twr_wasm_sleep()

+twrWasmModule has an advantage in that it does not use SharedArrayBuffers internally (twrWasmModuleAsync does use SharedArrayBuffers).
+Some web hosting services, like github pages, don't support the needed CORS headers for SharedArrayBuffers (see the section at the end of this doc, or read the SharedArrayBuffers doc online.)

 When comping/linking your C/C++ code, twrWasmModule and twrWasmModuleAsync use slightly different wasm-ld options since twrWasmModuleAsync uses shared memory (wrWasmModule will operate with shared memory, so technically you could just use the same share memory options with either module,  but you don't need the overhead of shared memory when using twrWasmModule, and so better to not enable it.)